dakanji/RefindPlus/README-Dev.md

-set_boot_args         |Allows setting arbitrary macOS boot arguments supply_nvme           |Enables an inbuilt NvmExpress Driver supply_uefi           |Enables feature that emulates UEFI 2.x support on EFI 1.x units transient_boot        |Disables selection of the last booted loader if not required unicode_collation     |Provides fine tuned support for languages that use unicode text
+set_boot_args         |Allows setting arbitrary macOS boot arguments supply_nvme           |Enables an inbuilt NvmExpress Driver supply_uefi           |Enables feature that emulates UEFI 2.x support on EFI 1.x units sync_nvram            |Resets nvRAM settings, such as BlueTooth, on some boot types if required transient_boot        |Disables selection of the last booted loader if not required unicode_collation     |Provides fine tuned support for languages that use unicode text